Bathory (band)

-Bathory was a Swedish black metal band formed in Vällingby in March 1983.
-Named after Hungarian countess Elizabeth Báthory, they are considered pioneers of black metal (alongside Venom and Mercyful Fate) and Viking metal.
+Bathory was a Swedish extreme metal band formed in Vällingby in March 1983.
+Frontman, founder and main songwriter Tomas "Quorthon" Forsberg was the sole constant member, and was at times responsible for all instruments.

+Named after Hungarian countess Elizabeth Báthory, Bathory is considered a pioneer of black metal (alongside Venom, Hellhammer and Mercyful Fate) and Viking metal.
 The book Lords of Chaos described Bathory's first four albums as "the blueprint for Scandinavian black metal."
-Acts influenced by their early records include Mayhem, Burzum, Darkthrone, Gorgoroth, Satyricon, Emperor, Dark Funeral, Enslaved, Marduk, Moonsorrow and Dimmu Borgir.